davis-sean/fitness/stefanie.md

 - Lower into a deep squat, keeping chest up and knees tracking over toes.
 - Drive through heels to return to standing.

-#### **Step-Ups**
-- Step onto a bench while holding dumbbells, driving through the lead foot.
-- Bring the opposite knee up for stability, then step back down with control.

-#### **Seated Calf Raises**
-- Sit with a weight plate or dumbbells on your knees.
-- Raise your heels by contracting your calves, then lower them back down slowly.

----

-### **Core & Functional Training**

-#### **Plank Hold**
-- Start in a forearm plank position, keeping your body straight from head to heels.
-- Hold this position while engaging your core and glutes.

-#### **Russian Twists**
-- Sit on the floor with knees bent, holding a kettlebell or dumbbell.
-- Rotate your torso side to side while keeping your core engaged.

-#### **Cable Woodchoppers**
-- Stand at a cable machine, holding the handle with both hands.
-- Rotate from one side to the other, engaging your obliques.

 ---

 ## **📆 Workout Plan with Aesthetic-Focused Muscle Toning**